If you’re suffering from cabin fever or the winter doldrums, now’s the

 Many state parks also offer organized hikes as an enjoyable way to share your winter hiking

 experience with likeminded adventurers.
-For example, join in a weekend

 For more information about hiking in Kentucky click here